ezcater/zeebe_bpmn_rspec/README.md

 activate_jobs("my_job")
 ```

-The call to `activate_jobs` returns an Enumerator that returns `ActivatedJob` instance.
+The call to `activate_jobs` returns an Enumerator that returns `ActivatedJob` instances.
 The maximum number of jobs to return can be specified:

 ```ruby